apple/swift-internals/api-design-guidelines/_naming.md

 ~~~

 * When adding “ed” is not grammatical because the verb has a
- direct object, name the non-mutating variant using the verb's
+ direct object, name the nonmutating variant using the verb's
  gerund form (usually appending “ing”):

 ~~~ swift